by Dubsnatch Team March 09, 2023

 Teen Top celebrated its 10th anniversary by releasing a 2020 version of its song 'To You.'

-Like most second-generation K-pop boy group members, Teen Top is still serving in the military at this time.
+Like most 2nd generation K-pop boy group members, some Teen Top members still serve in the military.

 MBLAQ is a group produced by the K-pop icon Rain.

-ZE:A made its official debut in 2010 under the Star Empire Entertainment.
+ZE:A officialy debuted in 2010 under the Star Empire Entertainment.

 The group consists of 9 members and has released three studio albums, 4 single albums, and 4 EPs.